vypxl/genetic_schedule_solver/report.typ

   = Genetic Algorithm - Selection & Iteration

   We select the best timetables from the population using the evaluation function $f$.
-  We sort the population by $f$ and take the best $k$ timetables.
+  We sort the population by $f$ and take the best $x%$ of timetables.

-  Then we create a new population by making $k/2$ pairs and crossing them, then mutating the 'children' with probability $rho$.
+  Then we create a new population by making pairs and crossing them, then mutating the 'children' with probability $rho$.#footnote[e.g. If our selection split $x$ is $10%$, each pair will create 20 children to create a new generation of equal size to the previous one.]

   We repeat this for the desired number of generations to obtain our final population.
   The result will then be the timetable from this population with the lowest evaluation score.